NatnaelTeshome/NatnaelTeshome/README.md

 ### Hi there 👋
-Im currently a junior studying CS at Harvard College.
+Im currently a senior studying CS at Harvard College.
 I enjoy developing and optimizing software.
 I've also developed a strong theoretical and practical knowledge of different forms of machine learning.

 <!--
 **NatnaelTeshome/NatnaelTeshome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.